 Veterinary physiotherapy is becoming more widely recognised as having an essential role to play in animal health and rehabilitation.

-The overal aims of physiotherapy are to promote healing and restore normal function by
+The overall aims of physiotherapy are to promote healing and restore normal function by

 Improving and / or maintaining joint mobility